m417z/ntdoc/descriptions/kacf_allocdebuginfoforcritsections.md

  - `PEB->AppCompatFlags`

 # Meaning
-If set, DebugInfo for critical section is allocated
+If set, DebugInfo for critical section is allocated.

 # Related flags
  - `KACF_OLDGETSHORTPATHNAME`